Privacy Policy

 6. WHO WE SHARE YOUR PERSONAL INFORMATION WITH

 We will never sell your personal information and will always keep it safe and private.
+We may share your information with the following parties described below.

 Group companies and relevant parties